Terken Khatun (wife of Malik-Shah I)

 Terken Khatun (ترکان خاتون; also Turkan Khatun or Tarkhan Khatun; c.
 1053 – September–October 1094) was the first wife and chief consort of Malik Shah I, Sultan of the Seljuk Empire from 1072, until he died in 1092.
 She was born as a Karakhanid princess, the daughter of Tamghach Khan Ibrahim.
 She was the mother of Mahmud I, the next ruler of the Seljuk Empire, and regent during his minority in 1092–1094.
+Turkan Khatun was the most powerful and influential woman in the Seljuk Empire.

 Early life

 Terken Khatun was born in 1053.
 Her father was Tamghach Khan Ibrahim, the ruler of the Kara-Khanid Khanate.
 She had a brother, Shams al-Mulk Nasr.

 Marriage

 Alp Arslan, father of Malik-Shah, gave his daughter Aisha Khatun to Shams al-Mulk Nasr, the son and successor of the Qara Khanid Tamghach Khan Ibrahim, Terkhan Khatun's father.
 Later in 1065, he married his son to Terken Khatun, who was aged twelve at the time, and Malik-Shah was about the same age.
-The two together had five sons, Dawud, Abu Shuja Ahmad, Sultan Mahmud I, born in 1087–8, Abu'l-Qasim, who died in childhood, another son who died in childhood, and was buried in Ray, and a daughter, Mah-i Mulk Khatun, who married Abbasid Caliph Al-Muqtadi in 1082.
+The two together had five sons, Dawud, Abu Shuja Ahmad, Sultan Mahmud I, born in 1087–8, Abu'l-Qasim, who died in childhood, another son who died in childhood, and was buried in Ray, and a daughter, Mah Malek Khatun, who married Abbasid Caliph Al-Muqtadi in 1082.

 Nizam al-Mulk's position vis-à-vis the sultan was thus to some extent unsatisfactory, and his influence at the subordinate households of the sultan's wives in the Seljuk harem and those of the princes was still weaker.
 Terken Khatun's household became the focus of opposition, for Taj al-Mulk was also her intendant.
 The vizier doubtless had Terken Khatun in mind when in the Siyasat-Nama he denounced the malevolent influence of women at court, citing their misleading advice to the ruler and their susceptibility to promptings from their attendants and eunuchs.
 Terken Khatun's son Dawud had been his father's favourite son, but he died in 1082.
 Six years later, Malik-Shah had capital approval when he proclaimed as heir another of his sons, Abu Shuja Ahmad, and gave him a resplendent string of honorifics, but in the following year, he too died.
 After these disappointments, it was not surprising that Terken Khatun wanted to promote the succession of her third son, Mahmud, even though he was the youngest of all the possible candidates.